zonination/galaxies/README.md

-# Galaxy Redshift, and the Age of the Universe
+# How to Calculate the Age of the Universe

 ## Image

 ![Galaxy Distance vs. Velocity](https://raw.githubusercontent.com/zonination/galaxies/master/galaxies.png)

 ## Calculations